Rebecca Corbett

 Research Areas

 Rebecca Corbett’s research interests include the history and practice of Japanese tea culture (chanoyu), and early modern Japanese women’s history.
 In particular, her work has focused on reevaluating the role of women as practitioners and producers of Japanese tea culture historically.
 Her book Cultivating Femininity: Women and Tea Culture in Edo and Meiji Japan (University of Hawai’i Press, 2018) analyses privately circulated and commercially published texts to show how tea practice for women was understood, articulated, and promoted from the eighteenth through early twentieth centuries.
-Her current project is a biographical study of the Buddhist nun and artist Tagami Kikusha (1753-1826).
-This work will examine both her life in the eighteenth-nineteenth centuries, and the transmission of her work in modern Japan.
-Other interests include the role of traditional culture in modern Japan, and in shaping ideas about Japan internationally.
+Her current research explores the lives of western women who spent significant periods of time living in Japan in the late 19th and early 20th century as wives, daughters, sisters, or mothers of men who had official postings or business interests in Japan.
+This includes recovering these women’s voices and experiences as individuals in their own right, and arguing for a reconsideration of their collecting, writing, and legacies.
+A second, related, project, explores early Western encounters with chanoyu in the late nineteenth and early twentieth centuries.

 Responsibilities

-As Japanese Studies Librarian Dr. Corbett selects and manages print and digital collections in Japanese; and provides reference and liaison services to support research, teaching, and learning in Japanese Studies.
+As Japanese Studies Librarian Dr. Corbett provides reference and liaison services to support research, teaching, and learning in Japanese Studies.
 As an historian, Dr. Corbett works particularly closely with faculty and students to build on our strength in the study of premodern history, religion, and culture through the Project for Premodern Japan Studies.
 She also works with colleagues in Special Collections to manage Japanese rare books housed at USC Libraries and has a particular interest in the history of the book as a material object in East Asia.

-Dr Corbett is an affiliate faculty member of the USC Shinso Ito Center for Japanese Religions & Culture and works with them to plan and host events of interest to the Japanese Studies community at USC.
-She is also a member of the Council on East Asian Libraries Committee on Japanese Materials (2020-2023), Librarian Representative (2020-2023) and member of the Executive Committee (2022-2023) on the North American Coordinating Council on Japanese Library Resources .
+Dr. Corbett is an affiliate faculty member of the USC Shinso Ito Center for Japanese Religions & Culture and works with them to plan and host events of interest to the Japanese Studies community at USC.
+In 2023-2025 she was Chair of the Association for Asian Studies (AAS) Council of Conferences and AAS Board of Directors member.

 Education